brendondalaba/tldr-bible/src/content/bible/27-daniel.md

 group: 'Major Prophets'
 ---

-# Daniel
-*The God Who Rules Over Every Kingdom*

-> “The Most High rules over the kingdom of men and gives it to whomever He will.” — **Daniel 4:17**

-Daniel is a book of uncompromising faith and divine sovereignty.
-It shows how God’s people can stand firm in a corrupt culture while also unveiling breathtaking prophecies about the rise and fall of nations — and the ultimate victory of God’s eternal kingdom.

----

 ## Overview
 Taken to Babylon as a teenager, Daniel served faithfully in a pagan empire without compromising his devotion to God.
 Through trials, dreams, and divine encounters, he remained steadfast — proving that God’s wisdom and authority are greater than any earthly power.